yunfan/punyforth/README.md

 : consumer ( task -- )
     activate                            \ actiavte task
     begin
-        mailbox1 receive .              \ receive and print one item from the mailbox
+        mailbox1 mailbox-receive .      \ receive and print one item from the mailbox
         println: "received by consumer"
         pause                           \ allow other tasks to run again
     deactivate ;                        \ deactivate task

-\ multi                                   \ switch to multitask mode
-\ task-consumer consumer                  \ run the consumer
-\ 123 mailbox1 send                       \ send some numbers to the consumer
+multi                                   \ switch to multitask mode task-consumer consumer                  \ run the consumer 123 mailbox1 mailbox-send               \ send some numbers to the consumer 456 mailbox1 mailbox-send
-\ 456 mailbox1 send
 ```

 ##### Examples